 - How our shortlisting processes are making use of such information; and

 - Where there are concerns but also a good explanation (e.g. someone has genuinely changed their views over a decade and there is evidence to demonstrate that), how we communicate such explanations to members, such as when members from other local parties hear of a selection result.

 I will use future reports like this one to provide updates on the review’s progress.

 We will also in 2022 be giving a renewed focus to membership.
 We must make it easier for people to get involved in the party, provide more training and events, and improve the diversity of our activist base.

 I’m looking forward to working with our new Vice President responsible for working with ethnic minority communities to ensure we continue to get better at diversity and inclusion across the whole party.
-(The result will be published once an appeal has been heard.)

 Without our members and other helpers, there would be no party.
 Our membership and its grassroots work has always been our greatest strength.

 So to end, thank you - for your support for the party, for all you’ve done and - I hope - for the help to come in 2022.

 It is always risky predicting what a year of politics will bring.
 We do know that the May elections will bring an important opportunity for us to expand our local government base, bringing the benefits of our policies to many more people.
 Events like the World Cup will once again highlight issues of human rights, racism and the need for our society to continue to change.
 The Assembly elections in Northern Ireland will be both a great opportunity for our sister party, Alliance, and also remind people across the whole UK of the problems that Brexit is causing.

 Whatever the uncertainties of what is to come, with your help we can make sure we continue our recovery so that the Conservatives are voted out of office and we finally secure electoral reform for Westminster.